CynderTech/payments-via-paymongo-for-woo/readme.txt

 **Notes:**
 * Paymongo API **only** supports the **PHP (Philippine Peso)** currency at the moment.
 Prices for your shop should be configured to PHP for the plugin to work.
 * Paymongo API can **only** process at least P100.00 for the total amount to be paid.
+* Some WordPress themes/plugins may not be compatible with this plugin.
+To isolate which theme/plugin, you may follow [this guide](https://docs.woocommerce.com/document/woocommerce-self-service-guide/#section-4).
+Once isolated, you may contact CynderTech [here](https://cynder.atlassian.net/servicedesk/customer/portal/1/group/1/create/1) to address your concerns.

 == Disclaimer ==